sysbiomed/glmSparseNet/README.md

     ##  [9,]  0.70796882 -0.14924592  -0.21424066
     ## [10,] -1.27383760  0.07842791   0.06727353

-It also extends the new methods to the cross validation function with `network.cv.glmnet`
+It also extends the new methods to the cross-validation function with `network.cv.glmnet`.

 ``` r
 plot(network.cv.glmnet(x,y, 'covariance'))